 Cutting costs for below the line crew isn’t straightforward.
 Often, the best advice comes from people’s experiences.
 So don’t be afraid or too proud to ask what other production teams do.

-In the interim, we can share a few production companies' views on how they approached payroll with us.
+In the interim, we can share a few production companies' views on how they approached film payroll with us.

 Because while producing takes way more than good software, in any craft, the importance of using great tools for the job cannot be overstated.